SciTools-incubator/kapture/README.md

 ## Installation

 Kapture currently needs to run inside the installation of Python you wish to profile.
-It is written in pure python and depends only on the standard library.
+It is written in pure python and depends only on the standard library (mostly pdb).
 The visualisation component of kapture depends on matplotlib and numpy.

 Kapture can be pip installed with: